UI Antialiasing

 Cons

-• If your app is not using MSAA, you have to enable it only for the UI.
+- If your app does not use MSAA globally, you must enable it specifically for the UI.

 Per-Primitive Antialiasing

-For cases where MSAA cannot be used or it is expensive, Noesis provides a cheap solution that extrudes the contours of the geometry and smooths them using alpha blending.
+In cases where MSAA cannot be used or is too expensive, Noesis provides a lightweight alternative by extruding the contours of geometry and smoothing them using alpha blending.

-PPAA can be enabled in a view by activating the flag 'RenderFlags_PPAA'.
+PPAA can be enabled for a view by setting the 'RenderFlags_PPAA' flag:

 view->SetFlags(Noesis::RenderFlags_PPAA);